agda/agda-stdlib/paper/paper.md

 `agda-stdlib` has embraced the "intrinsic style" of dependent types, in which correctness invariants are part of the data structures themselves.
 For instance, the definition of rational numbers carries a proof showing that the numerator and denominator have no common factors.
 The intrinsic style also means returning proofs from decision procedures rather than booleans.
-We believe that `agda-stdlib` has been one of the first standard libraries to tackle this challenge.
+We believe that `agda-stdlib` has been one of the first ITP standard libraries to tackle this challenge.

-Agda's parametrized modules which also embrace dependent types [@ivardeBruin2023] are used heavily.
+The library has also embraced Agda's parametrised modules to enable polymorphism [@ivardeBruin2023].
-This contrasts with other language which instead rely on type classes for similar functionality.
+This contrasts with other languages which instead rely on type classes for similar functionality.
 This lets users specify in a single location how to instantiate all the abstract module parameters and reduces the overhead of instance search.
 A drawback is the need for qualified imports when instantiating code twice in the same scope.
-Another benefit is ability to safely and scalably embed non-constructive mathematics into a primarily constructive library.
+Another benefit of parameterised modules is the ability to safely and scalably embed non-constructive mathematics into a primarily constructive library.

 # Testing

 Correctness proofs do not entirely obviate the need for testing.
-There are tests for two critical areas: first functions that use features that cannot be reasoned about internally (such as the FFI and tactics implemented as macros); second, performance tests.
+There are tests for two critical areas: first, features that cannot be reasoned about internally (such as the FFI and macros); second, performance tests.
 However the test suite's coverage is incomplete as this is not a priority for the community.

 # Notable improvements in version 2.0